Humanities Outstanding Staff Awards 2025/26

 Highly Commended

-- Dr Kelly Burgoyne, Senior Lecturer in Psychology of Education, SEED
+- Carl Emery, Lecturer in Education, SEED

 Winner